bbcoelho/motorsportsSchedule/README.md

 # motorsportsSchedule
-A personal site to show information about F1, MotoGP and WRC schedules
+A PWA study project to show information about F1, MotoGP and WRC schedules